unik-name/docs.unikname.network/docs/uns-network-player/last-steps.md

 ## Creating a forum account with your @unikname

-The forum is our exchange platform for everything concerning the life of the <uns/> project but also for other products like Unikname Connect.
+The forum is our exchange platform for everything concerning the life of the <brand name="uns"/> project but also for other products like Unikname Connect.
 As a Network Player, it is important for you to follow this forum in order not to miss important updates to be made on your nodes, or new features brought to the blockchain.

 It will be through the forum that the team will keep in touch with you.